 Purpose

-The U.S. Department of Veterans Affairs (VA) is a customer of the U.S. Army Corps of Engineers, and the agencies have a national level interagency agreement in place for Interagency and International Support (IIS).
-The Corps’ support will fill a need for the VA regionally by providing rehabilitation and construction of health care facilities for veterans and their families.
+The U.S. Department of Veterans Affairs (VA) is a customer of the U.S. Army Corps of Engineers (USACE), and the agencies have a national-level interagency agreement in place for Interagency and International Support.
+USACE’s support will fill a need for the VA regionally by providing rehabilitation and construction services for health care facilities for veterans and their families.

 Location